pBread/twilio-openai-minimalist-voicebot/README.md

-# Simple Voice Agent with Twilio & OpenAI Realtime
+# Minimalist Voice Bot with Twilio & OpenAI Realtime

-This project demonstrates how to integrate [Twilio's Programmable Voice API](https://www.twilio.com/docs/voice) with OpenAI's real-time streaming API to enable real-time voice agents.
+This project demonstrates how to integrate [Twilio's Programmable Voice API](https://www.twilio.com/docs/voice) with [OpenAI's real-time streaming API](https://platform.openai.com/docs/guides/realtime/overview) to enable real-time voice agents.
 Users can make voice calls via Twilio and the system proxies the audio with OpenAI's Realtime API.

 ## How it Works